mattermost/docs/doc/charts/gitlab/migrations/index.md

 #### password

-The `password` attribute for Redis has to sub keys:
+The `password` attribute for Redis has two sub keys:
 - `secret` defines the name of the kubernetes `Secret` to pull from
 - `key` defines the name of the key in the above secret that contains the password.